-Individual schools, school districts, colleges, and teacher preparation organizations can recruit directly from our network.
-When you join our local Education Equity Initiative, you commit to implementing our mentoring program for school-aged boys of color and/or providing unique teacher development to Black males.
+Public and private schools, school districts, colleges and universities, and teacher preparation programs can recruit directly from our network.
+When you partner with He is Me Institute and our local Education Equity Initiative, you commit to implementing the I AM KING mentoring program for school-aged boys of color and/or to providing unique teacher development to Black males.

-When Black males complete our mentoring program and an appropriate teacher development course, they are welcomed into He is Me’s Fellows Network as a Fellow Member.
+When Black males complete our mentoring program, along with at least one appropriate teacher development course, they are welcomed into He is Me’s Fellows Network as a Fellow Member.
 They gain permanent access to job postings, networking opportunities, connection to other Black male teachers, professional development, and a central source for information on education equity–all with a focus on Black male teachers.

 Black males who want to learn more about the field, including how to implement our programs at their institutions, may join our network as a General Member.

 IAK is an after-school mentoring program for small groups of K-12 boys of color.
-Black college men serve as mentors, gaining their first authentic teaching experience with small groups of K-12 boys.
-It also provides what is likely to be the boys' first-time experience with a Black male teacher.
+Black college men serve as mentors, gaining their first authentic teaching experience , while for the boys, it is likely to be a first-time experience with a Black male teacher.

-IAK implements all 4Es of the Black male teacher framework.
+IAK implements all of the 4Es of the Black male teacher framework. (see above)